bullet-db/bullet-db.github.io/docs/pubsub/kafka.md

 # Kafka PubSub

-The Kafka implemented of the Bullet PubSub can be used on any Backend and Web Service.
+The Kafka implementation of the Bullet PubSub can be used on any Backend and Web Service.
 It uses [Apache Kafka](https://kafka.apache.org) as the backing PubSub queue and works on all Backends.

 ## How does it work?